By now, you’ve probably heard that it takes 10,000 hours of practice to become an expert at anything.

 Fortunately, there are some simple steps you can take toward producing better writing, and maybe these steps will help you become an expert just a little bit quicker.

 How to Consistently Produce Better Writing

 - Read.
-Listening to audio books and surfing around the Internet do not count as reading.
-Curl up with a well written novel, brush up on your nonfiction reading, flip through some poetry collections.
+Listening to audiobooks and surfing around the internet do not count as reading.
+Don’t get me wrong — audiobooks are wonderful.
+I love them!
+But you won’t pick up spelling and grammar skills while listening to audiobooks.
+That doesn’t mean you should avoid them.
+You can learn many things about writing while listening to audiobooks.
+But don’t confuse listening with reading.
+They are different.
+So curl up with a well written novel, brush up on your nonfiction reading, flip through some poetry collections.
 Reading is the single best way to naturally acquire writing skills.

 - Write every day.
 My music teacher said it’s better to practice for fifteen minutes every day than to practice for five hours once a week.
 I think the same is true for writing.
 Even if you can only dedicate a few minutes to writing every day, it will become an ingrained habit.
 Writing will become an integral part of your life.

 - Brush up on grammar and style.
 It’s rare for a piece of writing to be so amazing that readers are willing to ignore bad grammar.
 Many writers are lazy in this area because learning grammar is a lot of work, and it’s academic work rather than creative work.
 The good news is that once you learn the rules, they will be with you forever.
 Make sure you know which style guides are pertinent to your chosen field of writing and make sure you include them in your collection of writing resources.